We’ve all had conversations like this:

 The best part is, that once they’re written, they can be used by new hires who add to them and update them as the business evolves, so, other than a few spot checks, they’re something you only really have to think about once.

 When we talk about standard operating procedures (SOPs) or processes, we really mean checklists.
-Everyone from doctors to Navy SEALs use checklists to avoid mistakes because they’re a simple way to consume and act on information… when done properly.
+Everyone from doctors to Navy SEALs use checklists to avoid mistakes (we even have a wedding checklist) because they’re a simple way to consume and act on information… when done properly.

 The wrong way to create a process